How to Build a Professional Serum Preset

 Real world example

-At Future Sound Academy, students make cleaner presets by first naming the type of sound before touching any controls.
+At Future Sound Academy, clients make cleaner presets by first naming the type of sound before touching any controls.

 Wavetables determine 80 percent of the character.